Getting Started with stdapi.ai¶

 What you get:

-- CloudWatch logging
+- CloudWatch alarms and monitoring

-terraform output
+terraform output api_endpoint

 For lower costs, see Example 2 (~$8/month with existing infrastructure) or Example 4 (~$2.50/month for development).